JudeSafo/All_Language_Model/README.md

 ### How to fine tune the model over time?

 The content of esg_LanguageModel folder outline this all work done around model training.
-Proper fine tuning will require gpu or tpu hard drive and additional engagement from users to source training data.
+Full model training will require gpu or tpu hardware and additional engagement from users to source training data.

 ## Conclusion